DataFrogman/downDetector/README.md

 | -p, --processes | Specifies the number of processes to use, defaults to 5 |

 If the options -h, -t, or -l are not specified it will run through all initialized challenges.

+The database and webserver are started with `docker-compose up -d`.

 ## Acknowledgments